cookieblues/cookieblues.github.io/pages/_posts/19-12-02-bsmalea-notes-2.md

 ---
 title: "BSMALEA, notes 2: Regression"
 layout: post
+category: Machine Learning
 tags: BSMALEA
 excerpt_separator: <!--more-->
 ---
 Regression analysis refers to a set of techniques for estimating relationships among variables.
 This post introduces **linear regression** augmented by **basis functions** to enable non-linear adaptation.
 Linear regression lies at the heart of supervised learning, as will be apparent when we turn to classification.
 Thus, a thorough understanding of this model will be hugely beneficial.
-We'll go through two derivations of the optimal parameters namely the method of **ordinary least squares (OLS)**, which we briefly looked at in <a href="{{ site.url }}/pages/bsmalea-notes-1a">notes 1a</a>, and **maximum likelihood estimation (MLE)**.
+We'll go through two derivations of the optimal parameters namely the method of **ordinary least squares (OLS)**, which we briefly looked at in <a href="{{ site.url }}/bsmalea-notes-1a">notes 1a</a>, and **maximum likelihood estimation (MLE)**.
 We'll also dabble with some Python throughout the post.

 ### Setup and objective
 Given a training dataset of $N$ input variables $\mathbf{x} \in \mathbb{R}^D$ with corresponding target variables $t \in \mathbb{R}$, the objective of regression is to construct a function $h(\mathbf{x})$ that yields prediction values of $t$ for new values of $\mathbf{x}$.